AdobeDocs/commerce-cloud-service.en/help/cloud-guide/storage/snapshots.md

 **To restore a snapshot using the Cloud CLI**:

 1. Open a terminal and navigate to your project.
-1. Checkout the environment branch to restore.
+1. Check out the environment branch to restore.
 1. List all available snapshots.

    ```bash